 Convict Slavery in America: From Colonization to Mass Incarceration

-Although Americans, including historians, tend not to refer to those sentenced to hard labor as slaves, the use of designation is fair play.
-Unrequited toil is almost universally understood as the foundation of all forms of slavery, and indeed American public policy has equated the involuntary labor of convicts with slavery since the founding of the republic.
+Although Americans, including historians, tend not to refer to those sentenced to hard labor as slaves, the use of the designation is fair play.
+Coerced, unrequited toil is almost universally understood as the foundation of all forms of slavery, and indeed American public policy has equated the involuntary labor of convicts with slavery since the founding of the republic.
 While 13thers often do not make the distinction, they are pointing to the difference between blacks as chattel slaves and convict slaves.
 While both forms of slavery involved work with little or no recompense, the system of chattel slavery treated humans as property that could be bought and sold by private individuals like beasts of burden.
 The masters of chattel slaves also had the right to of ownership to the offspring of slave women and could sell them, too.
-Slavery was thus an inherited status that created a common sense of identity and community for the predominately African descendants who came to form a unique ethnic group.
+Chattel slavery thus included an inherited status that created a common sense of identity and community for the predominately African descendants who came to form a unique ethnic group.
 In convict slavery, the sovereign power, the state deems a person a criminal for their behavior and on conviction enslaves and regulates the employment of the person.
-In liberal theory of penology, convict slavery is neither a condition of race nor birth–no one inherits the status but a result of poor individual choices that leads to violations of the law that subject the individual to involuntary servitude or slavery.
+In liberal theory of penology, convict slavery is neither a condition of race nor birth–no one inherits the status–but rather a result of poor individual choices that lead to violations of the law that subject the individual to involuntary servitude or slavery.

 In the thinking of 13thers, the prison industrial complex, founded on economic motives and logic of racial capitalism, has come close to restoring chattel slavery.
 The school to prison pipeline, which plagues black communities, virtually ensures the intergenerational convict slavery denied by liberal theory.
 The profits derived from prisons, they argue, benefits the state and enriches private corporations and become motivation for not only perpetuating but growing the system.
 Some 13thers believe the Amendment was written to perpetuate a system of white supremacy based on black slavery that is essential to the success of American capitalism.
 Black slavery evolved from chattel slavery to convict slavery almost as a national imperative.